patarapolw/jupyter-flashcards/README.md

 ## Excel file

 It must be an Excel file with a worksheet named `flashcards` and has a first row of ['id', 'Front', 'Back', 'Keywords', 'Tags'].
 After the first row, every row must have an id specified.
-Id can be anything, including string.
+Id must be a number.

 ## Screenshots